User Profile

 getProfile(options?): Promise<UserProfile | null>

-callback function will be triggered in the following scenarios: when the webpage loads and the Skapi instance is initialized with the user's current authentication state, when a user logs in or logs out, and when their profile information is updated.
+The onUserUpdate callback function will be triggered in the following scenarios: when the webpage loads and the Skapi instance is initialized with the user's current authentication state, when a user logs in or logs out, and when their profile information is updated, and when the user loses their session due to an expired token.

 const options = {